AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 If you need to change a gateway VPN routing type, you'll delete the existing gateway, and then create a new gateway with the new routing type.
 You don't need to delete the entire virtual network to change the gateway routing type.

 Before changing your gateway VPN routing type, be sure to verify that your VPN device supports the routing type that you want to use.
-To download new routing configuration samples and check VPN device requirements, see [About VPN Devices for Virtual Network Connectivity](/documentation/articles/vpn-gateway-about-vpn-devices/).
+To download new routing configuration samples and check VPN device requirements, see [About VPN Devices for Virtual Network Connectivity](./vpn-gateway-about-vpn-devices.md).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > When you delete a virtual network VPN gateway, the VIP assigned to the gateway is released.
 When you recreate the gateway, a new VIP is assigned to it.
 >
 >

 1. **Delete the existing VPN gateway.**

     On the **Dashboard** page for your virtual network, navigate to the bottom of the page and click **Delete Gateway**.
 Wait for the notification that the gateway has been deleted.
 Once you receive the notification on the screen that your gateway has been deleted, you can create a new gateway.
 2. **Create a new VPN gateway.**

     Use the procedure at the top of the page to create a new gateway: [Create a VPN gateway](#create-a-vpn-gateway).

 ## Next steps
 You can add virtual machines to your virtual network.
-See [How to create a custom virtual machine](/documentation/articles/virtual-machines-windows-classic-createportal/).
+See [How to create a custom virtual machine](../virtual-machines/virtual-machines-windows-classic-createportal.md).

-If you want to configure a point-to-site VPN connection, see [Configure a point-to-site VPN connection](/documentation/articles/vpn-gateway-point-to-site-create/).
+If you want to configure a point-to-site VPN connection, see [Configure a point-to-site VPN connection](./vpn-gateway-point-to-site-create.md).